phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 467931
+#Number of Trump Tweets: 470160
-#Number of Cruz Tweets: 300627
+#Number of Cruz Tweets: 301551
-#Number of Clinton Tweets: 256640
+#Number of Clinton Tweets: 257326
-#Number of Sanders Tweets: 161612
+#Number of Sanders Tweets: 161749
-#Number of Rubio Tweets: 116530
+#Number of Rubio Tweets: 117329
+#Number of Jeb!
+Tweets: 112267
-#Number of Carson Tweets: 41599
+#Number of Carson Tweets: 42848
-#Number of Kasich Tweets: 37878
+#Number of Kasich Tweets: 38886
 #Total Number of Tweets:
-#Number of Jeb!
-Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---